October 2, 2015

 Daniel J. Smith’s AIDS Doesn’t Show Its Face: Inequality, Morality, and Social Change in Nigeria (U Chicago Press, 2014) wins the 2015 Association for Africanist Anthropology AfAA award.

-Daniel Jordan Smith received a bachelor's degree in sociology from Harvard University in 1983, a master's degree in public health from The Johns Hopkins University in 1989, and a PhD in anthropology from Emory University in 1999.
+Daniel Jordan Smith received a bachelor's degree in sociology from Harvard University in 1983, a master's degree in public health from Johns Hopkins University in 1989, and a PhD in anthropology from Emory University in 1999.
 Smith has been a member of the Department of Anthropology at Brown since 2001 and is also affiliated with the Population Studies and Training Center.
-He is the author of three books, A Culture of Corruption: Everyday Deception and Popular Discontent in Nigeria (Princeton, 2007; winner of the Margaret Mead Award); The Secret: Love, Marriage and HIV (Vanderbilt, 2009; co-authored); and AIDS Doesn't Show Its Face: Inequality, Morality, and Social Change in Nigeria (Chicago, 2014).
-Smith is a co-PI on the IGERT grant for the Graduate Program in Development and member of the faculty steering committee for the Development Studies concentration.
-He has co-convened five Brown International Advanced Research Institutes (BIARIs), on Development and Inequality and Population and Development.
+He is the author of four books, A Culture of Corruption: Everyday Deception and Popular Discontent in Nigeria (Princeton, 2007; winner of the Margaret Mead Award); The Secret: Love, Marriage and HIV (Vanderbilt, 2009; co-authored); AIDS Doesn't Show Its Face: Inequality, Morality, and Social Change in Nigeria (Chicago, 2014; winner of the Elliott P. Skinner Award), and To Be a Man Is Not a One-Day Job: Masculinity, Money, and Intimacy in Nigeria (Chicago, 2017).
+He has co-convened seven Brown International Advanced Research Institutes (BIARIs), on Development and Inequality, Population and Development, and Health and Social Change in Africa.
+Smith has been Director of Watson’s Africa Initiative since 2016 and he was Chair of the Department of Anthropology from 2012-2019.

 Recent courses taught: